johnsoupir/shiny-phi3.5/README.md

 ### Fine-Tuning

 To fine-tune the model, run the `train-shiny-phi3.5.py` script.
-This script utilizes a custom training setup optimized for performance.

 ```sh
 python train-shiny-phi3.5.py